 Confidentiality of draft and final deliverables.
 OFA collaborative activities will generally produce particular deliverables, such as technical specifications, software code, written reports, engineering notes, reference designs, or similar material (the “Deliverables”).
 The Board may specify that particular draft and final Deliverables will be deemed the Confidential Information of OFA and be subject to the non-disclosure duty described above.
 The Board will then determine the timing and nature of any public release of the Deliverables.
 In the event that a Contribution or portion of a Contribution that is Confidential Information under subsection 2(e)(1) above is included in a Deliverable with the consent of the Contributor, then the confidentiality obligation associated with the included material will be deemed waived upon public release.
 Deliverables released publicly are non-confidential.

-Trademarks.
-OFA will be permitted to use the name and corporate logo (or similar mark) of members in connection with communications about OFA activities, subject to reasonable use limitations communicated by the member to OFA.
-OFA members may use the OFA name and corporate logo solely to communicate their membership in OFA, subject to a reasonable trademark use policy to be published by the Board.
-The OFA name and trademarks may not be used to communicate compliance or conformance with any OFA specifications or other technology and may not otherwise be used in connection with any member product or service, unless permitted by an applicable OFA license agreement or Board-approved policy.